 Although most quants will find the book somewhat dated and theoretical, it is useful for an alternative approach to the remaining "implementation" books.
 In particular, the stability analysis provides good insight into the FDM method, not usually gained by books geared towards programmatic development.

 Numerical Methods for Partial Differential Equations is a significantly more mathematical tome than the other items on this list, as would be expected, since it belongs within the Springer Undergraduate Mathematics Series.
 The book begins with some preliminary mathematics for matrices.
 It then discusses finite difference methods and parabolic equations, which will interest the readers of this list.
-However, it also discusses hyperbolic equations (used in compressible flow, for instance), with basic solution methods.
-This section does lack a discussion on the Riemann problem and associated Godunov solutions.
+However, it also discusses hyperbolic equations, with basic solution methods.
 The book then continues with elliptic problems with solutions of sparse matrix systems.
 The remainder of the book consists of describing the finite element method - applied to both ODEs and PDEs.

 The book is heavy on theory and proof, which detailed discussions on stability analysis and the underlying mathematical tools (such as variational principles).
 If one is interested in the details of the underlying theory, this is a great book.
-However, it does not delve too deeply into the implementation, so for a practical quant, may not be 100% suitable for desk work.
+However, it does not delve too deeply into the implementation, so for a practical quant, may not be particularly suited to desk work.

 Financial Instrument Pricing using C++ is Duffy's main text on practical implementation of PDE models with C++.
 This book is extremely comprehensive, covering an extensive amount of theory as well as practicalities.
 The book begins by reviewing the C++ Standard Template Library (STL) and motivating it with financial engineering examples.
 The author then proceeds to create some basic "building block" classes such as more suitable arrays/matrices, used later in the numerical linear algebra routines.
 Functions are modelled in C++, as are statistical distributions.